mp-access/access_cli/README.md

 All executions are done in docker containers.

-In its simplest form, `access-cli -A` will, by default, validate configuration files and execute the run and test commands expecting a 0 return code.
+In its simplest form, `access-cli -A` will, by default, validate configuration files and execute the run and test commands expecting 0 and 1 return codes respectively.
 It will also execute the grading command on the template and expect zero points.
 It will attempt to read the parent course/assignment config to determine global files if possible.
 This will only work if you use a flat course/assignment/task directory